 What is an Air Source Heat Pump (ASHP)?

 ASHPs are an energy-efficient alternative to furnaces and air conditioners, even in colder climates and for those with moderate cooling needs.
 They're an attractive option because they are capable of providing efficient cooling and heating.
 The technology has evolved recently enabling this equipment to perform in cold climates like Minnesota.
 Specific models classified as Cold Climate Air Source Heat Pumps (ccASHP) provide effective heating with temperatures as low as -13°F.

 When properly installed, an ASHP can deliver one and a half to three times more heat energy to a home than the electrical energy it consumes (Source: U.S. Department of Energy).
-As a result, these systems can provide heat for Minnesota’s shoulder seasons (fall and spring) at a higher efficiency and lower cost than electric resistance heating, oil, or propane heating systems—and in some cases, for a lower cost than gas heating as well.
-You will need a backup heat source when temperatures are below 30°F, typically mid-December through mid-February.
+As a result, some of these systems can provide heat at a higher efficiency and lower cost than electric resistance heating, oil, or propane heating systems—and in some cases, for a lower cost than gas heating as well.

 Minnesota Power offers ASHP and ccASHP rebates on both electrically heated and non-electrically heated homes.
 Click here to find out more about these rebates.
 In order to receive a Minnesota Power rebate, you must use a participating contractor.
 Click here for a directory of Minnesota Power's participating contractors.